 How Is Alcohol Harmful?

 In moderation, alcohol will not necessarily provoke any significant health problems.
-However, prolonged, heavy drinking will damage a person’s brain, liver, heart, and other organs and may cause a person to develop an alcohol use disorder.
+However, prolonged, excessive drinking will damage a person’s brain, liver, heart, and other organs and may cause a person to develop an alcohol use disorder.

 Furthermore, alcohol is involved in thousands of deadly car accidents and cases of murder, domestic abuse, and suicide every year throughout the world.
 As a drug, people can also overdose on alcohol, especially while binge drinking.
 Hundreds of people die every year from alcohol poisoning, which occurs when large amounts of alcohol in a short span of time overwhelm the body’s metabolism.

 Over time, a person can become dependent on alcohol to such an extent that they suffer withdrawal when they abstain from drinking.
-Ultimately, alcohol dependence can become alcoholism, a form of addiction characterized by withdrawal, cravings, and compulsive drinking.
+Ultimately, alcohol dependence can become alcoholism, a form of addiction characterized by tolerance, withdrawal, cravings, and compulsive drinking.
 While alcoholism is a difficult condition to overcome, treatment for alcohol addiction is possible with professional help at a rehab center.

 Find Help for Alcohol Addiction Today

 If alcohol is burdening your life, today could be the day to get help and make a change.
 There are thousands of treatment centers throughout the country where anyone can take the first steps to freedom from alcoholism.
-Please talk to a dedicated treatment specialist today to get answers to your questions about rehab and learn about your options for treatment.
+Please talk to a dedicated treatment provider today to get answers to your questions about rehab and learn about your options for treatment.